Nehaa21/web-app/README.md

 ![Screenshot 2024-08-27 104256](https://github.com/user-attachments/assets/b499ecc4-e603-4665-aaa2-155e96ae7003)

-# When the search bar is used to search for a name like 'Dana Cronin' the URL should reflect it as well -> "http://localhost:3000/people?query=dana%20cronin"
+# When the search bar is used to search for a name like 'Dana Cronin'
+The URL should reflect it as -> "http://localhost:3000/people?query=dana%20cronin"

 ![Screenshot 2024-08-27 104352](https://github.com/user-attachments/assets/f1b33276-9540-429a-8583-a813669fde46)